 For the inhibition to work effectively, there needs to be a route into the over secreting tumours, normally via short or long acting injections or even intravenously.
 On the tumour cells, there are currently 5 known sub-types of ‘Somatostatin Receptors’ (SSTR) which are ‘expressed’ by most NETs.
 These are known as SSTR1 through to SSTR5.
 The naturally occurring hormone Somatostatin attempts to bind with all 5 but as above, it lacks the lifespan to make any impact to inhibit sufficiently in cases of overecretion.
 However, SSAs can overcome this with the longer lifespan.
 They can successfully in most cases bind with these receptors to inhibit the hormones and peptides causing the problems, particularly SSTR2 with modest affinity to SSTR5.
 Clearly it’s therefore advantageous to target SSTR2.

 The subtypes expressed by NETs are variable and the efficiency of different SSAs in binding to each SSTR subtype also varies.
 For example the table below lists the variability of Somatostatin Receptor efficiency in different types of NET.
-Interesting to note that non-functional NETs might not have efficient SSTRs but SSAs will still try to bind to them albeit it might not work or have a lesser effect.
+This does not have any effect on the anti-tumour function.

 Somatostatin receptors are found in high numbers on the surface of NET’s.
 Most receptors are in the inactive state (based on something called the phosphorylation status).
 Traditionally, agents such as dotatate have only bound to activated receptors on the surface.
 Scientists are looking at ways to bind to inactive receptors to increase therapy success (for example see clinical trial OPS 201)